 The Mitimaes, who were in charge of colonizing new lands and teaching Inca customs.

-The Yanaconas, the servants of royalty and who, in general, were prisoners.
+The Yanaconas or Cobricios, the servants of royalty and who, in general, were prisoners.

 In total there were 13 Incas who ruled Tahuantinsuyo, Manco Cápac being the first of them and the last Atahualpa Cápac, after the arrival of the Spanish to the continent.